Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Concluding Theorem and Corollary modulo Theorem

 Recalling our global strategy, at this point, we have defined an approximation of the SOS height function $h$ by a tiling $\varphi$, then established that the marginal law of $\varphi$ is that of a weakly interacting tiling in \cref{thm:phi-weakly-interacting}.
 This was done through the decomposition of $\varphi$ into $\mu,\nu,\pi$ (characterized in \cref{thm:mu-nu,thm:pi}), proving along the way that the conditional law of $h$ given $\varphi$ is given by small perturbations with exponentially decaying interactions.

-The next natural step would be to prove \cref{thm:gmt-refinement} to obtain the convergence of $\varphi$ but this part of the argument use very different tools to the rest of the paper so we instead first focus on the proof of \cref{thm:GFF-convergence} modulo \cref{thm:gmt-refinement} since it is closer in spirit to the previous sections.
+The next natural step would be to prove \cref{thm:gmt-refinement} to obtain the convergence of $\varphi$.
+That would require tools that are quite different from those used up to this point, so instead we first focus on the proof of \cref{thm:GFF-convergence} modulo \cref{thm:gmt-refinement}, which is closer in spirit to the previous sections.
 There are three points in this argument: naturally we need to prove that $h$ itself has a limit in infinite volume, then we have to check that $h - \varphi$ does not contribute to the scaling limit of $h$.
-However we also need to change the underlying coordinate system.
+However, we also need to change the underlying coordinate system.
 Indeed, while $h$ is defined as a function from $\Z^2$ to $\Z$, our current results on $\varphi$ use the natural setting of lozenge tilings and for example the height function associated to $\varphi$ is defined from the vertices of the triangular lattice to $\Z$.
 We see that we thus need to show how to transport the convergence from one convention to the other.